vitest-dev/vitest/docs/api/mock.md

 - **Type:** `(value: any) => MockInstance`

   Accepts a value that will be returned for one call to the mock function.
-If chained, every consecutive call will return passed value.
-When there are no more `mockReturnValueOnce` values to use, calls a function specified by `mockImplementation` or other `mockReturn*` methods.
+If chained, every consecutive call will return the passed value.
+When there are no more `mockReturnValueOnce` values to use, call a function specified by `mockImplementation` or other `mockReturn*` methods.

   ```ts
   const myMockFn = vi